Clinical Practice

 DBT's core dialectic of acceptance AND change separates effective therapy from comfortable therapy.
 Why the balance matters and how therapists drift.

-A therapist's guide to the GAD-7: scoring, severity bands, tracking changes over time, and using anxiety data to guide treatment decisions.
+How to score and interpret the GAD-7: the 0–21 scale, severity bands, reliable change, and using anxiety data to guide treatment.

 Clinical Alerts: Spot Risk Before the Session